jrbruce86/jrbruce86.github.io/index.md

   - <b>Enable the SUT to return the database record</b>
     - Line 15: <i>When</i> the PurchaseRecordRepository save method is given the database record, <i>then</i> the database record is returned back as an indirect input to the SUT.

-Now let's cover what happens when the tested method is exercised with these indirect inputs in place. </p><h4>Exercise</h4><p>Now, when the purchase method is exercised as shown below,
+Now let's cover what happens when the tested method is exercised with these indirect inputs in place.

+<h4>Exercise</h4>

+Now, when the purchase method is exercised as shown below,

 ```Java
 /**